Accommodation

 Unipol works closely with the University to help students find suitable accommodation.
 Unipol own and manage their own properties, as well as advertising for other owners in Leeds.
 You can find available properties, advice and support on the Unipol website.

-There is a lot of great housing advice from LUU, including how to check the standard of the accommodation, whether your landlord is reputable, plus deposit information and tenants' satisfaction rates with local landlords.
+There’s lots of great housing advice from LUU, including how to check the standard of the accommodation and whether your landlord is reputable, plus deposit information and tenants' satisfaction rates with local landlords.

 Private sector accommodation checklist

-There are plenty of things to consider when choosing your private accommodation, including:
+Here are some important things to consider when choosing your private accommodation:

-• Seeing your accommodation in person before you sign a contract
+• Viewing your accommodation in person before you sign a contract

-• If you are unable to view accommodation in person, consider temporary arrangements to begin with
+• If you’re unable to view accommodation in person, consider temporary arrangements to begin with

 • Doing an inventory